AMIS-Services/kafka-introduction-workshop/lab1-looking-around-kafka/readme.md

 When you produce a message in the Kafka Console, that message will of course show up in the GUI of AKHQ as well.

+# Resources
+A nice introductory article on Apache Kafka: [Part 1: Apache Kafka for beginners - What is Apache Kafka?](https://www.cloudkarafka.com/blog/2016-11-30-part1-kafka-for-beginners-what-is-apache-kafka.html)